Richardinho/blog-posts/kara-erickson-review.md

   }
 }
 ```
-But why is address not within home?
-The reason is that the address component still sees the ngForm as its parent because of how we configure its ControlContainer in viewProviders.
+What has happened is that AddressComponent is still configured to see NgForm as its ControlContainer and cannot see the NgModelGroup at all.

-If we change viewProviders so that ControlContainer looks for an NgModelGroup
+If we change viewProviders so that ControlContainer looks for an NgModelGroup instead:
 ```
 viewProviders: [
     { provide: ControlContainer, useExisting: NgModelGroup}